Trusted Certificate Service (TCS)

 Since EV certificates no longer offer any advantage over OV certificates in the browser display, but require significantly more effort to register, we now only support OV certificates.

-In the meantime, there are no more OU entries, i.e. only the organization (TU Graz), but no more institutes are listed in the certificate.
-Also the city (Graz) is dropped, the province (Steiermark/Styria) will still be possible.
+Since 2022 there are no more OU entries, i.e. only the organization (Graz University of Technology), but no more institutes are listed in the certificate.
+Also the city (Graz) is dropped, the province (Styria) is still possible.

 Ordering